_edited.png)

 Robert Spriddell

 Robert Spriddell is a Cambridge based property and environmental business strategist.
 He has advised public bodies, real estate businesses, educational establishments as well as environmental technology and agri-businesses.
 His work assesses, develops and creates new business opportunities whilst integrating and intersecting natural and social capital solutions.
 He has a profound interest across the arts, architecture, education and ecclesiastical history.
-Robert is an aspiring writer whose first book is being published by Wisp & Stock in spring 2025 – and is a speaker/teacher in devotional development and theology
+Robert is a writer whose first book has been published by Wisp & Stock in spring 2025 – and is a speaker/teacher in devotional development and theology.

 Georgina Spriddell